 But you don’t look sick: Invisible Disabilities

 There is an unfortunate stigma on many diseases that are painful and debilitating leaving us no longer able to work or to participate in what was once a “normal” and active life.
-Some may not show any outward signs of illness.
+Some may not show any outward visible signs of illness.
 These are referred to as invisible disabilities.
 There are many such diseases that can fit into this category: Lupus, Rheumatoid Arthritis, MCTD, and Myositis, to name just a few.
 Many of us tend to look healthy at first, but in no way does that mean we are not sick.
 “But you don’t look sick” is a statement that is a setback for many of us when trying to get a diagnosis, not to mention it can be hurtful.

 Many people have said to me over the years, “But you don’t look sick” or “Well, you look great.”
 Many are well-meaning with their comments while others seem to cast doubt as if I am truly sick.
 This makes for a difficult existence when you find yourself in the invisible disability category since doctors are guilty of this seemingly innocent statement and may make judgments based on our appearance.
 This very predicament is a large part of why it took over two years for me to get a true diagnosis while having many misdiagnoses along the way.